How It's Made

-Dented Brick gin is made using a unique cold maturation process where the team steeps the highest quality botanicals, juniper berries, coriander, fennel, citrus peel and angelica root in cold high proof grain neutral spirit.
+Dented Brick® Craft Gin is our version of a well gin, with craft quality.
+This well gin is made using a unique maceration process where the team steeps the highest quality botanicals, juniper berries, coriander, fennel, citrus peel and angelica root in cold high proof grain neutral spirit.
 It is then redistilled to clarify the genever and brought to proof with the most important ingredient — artesian, limestone-filtered water.
 This water is sourced directly from the majestic mountains of Utah, home of the greatest snow on earth!
 The snowmelt then flows into the distillery's own Artesian Well creating the unique flavor profile crafted from this mineral rich water.

-This handcrafted gin has aromas of cracked juniper, wintergreen, spring
+This handcrafted well gin has aromas of cracked juniper, wintergreen, spring

 pea, coriander, and cardamom with a satiny, crisp, dry-yet-fruity light